everycure-org/matrix/docs/src/onboarding/git-crypt.md

 We have 2 keys in the repository:

-- `read` key: used to decrypt the SA to read the data on GCS
+- `HUB` key: used to decrypt the SA to read the data on GCS from the hub project.
 - `default` key: used to decrypt additional infra secrets used to set up the infrastructure.
 Not shared with everyone

 ## Additional reading